Badge87/MHRiseScraperData/README.md

 Here you can find information about MHRise in the form of jsons.

 # Sources
-All the info you find inside the json has been extracted from the following sites:
+All the info you find inside the json has been extracted and aggregated together from the following sites:
 - https://mhrise.kiranico.com/
 - https://monsterhunterrise.wiki.fextralife.com/